Bayesian Markov-Switching Vector Autoregressive Process: Bayesian MS--VAR process

 where for a generic random vector $X$, we denote its density function by $f(X)$.
 Throughout the paper we fix $t=1,\dots,T-1$.
-For the regime vectors $\alpha$ and $\beta$, the above joint density function can be written by
+Using the regime vectors $\alpha$ and $\delta$, the above joint density function can be written by

 where the density function $f_*\big(\Pi_{\delta},\Gamma_{\delta}\big|\delta,\mathcal{F}_0\big)$ equals